coachshea/jade-vim/README.markdown

 The N option is a number which represents the size of the window.

+Once a preview window is opened, it will automatically update on InsertLeave and on BufWritePost

 The default complilers can be set with these options:

     :let g:JadeCompiler="myfavoritecompiler"